-Cincinnati-area community members are encouraged to sign-up as a research participant.
+Central and Southern Ohio Communities members are encouraged to sign-up as a research participant.
 Whether you are a veteran or not, we welcome everyone to participate in our research.
 Check out the current programs and see if you qualify.
-To accomplish our mission, CERV hosts research in a broad spectrum of medical fields that spans from basic laboratory research to clinical trials.
-Through collaboration with private and public sector pharmaceuticals, government agencies and clinical research organizations, VA investigators are able to conduct ground-breaking research in:

 - Post-Traumatic Stress Disorder (PTSD)

 - Traumatic Brain Injury (TBI)

 Through partnerships with the University of Cincinnati Medical Center and the Cincinnati Children’s Hospital Medical Center, CERV has been instrumental in supporting the Cincinnati VA Clinical Research Unit (CRU).

 The unit was initially started to provide a satellite research center for studies of adult subjects with complex medical or psychiatric problems that were not suitable for the NIH funded Clinical Research Center at Cincinnati Children’s Hospital.
 The VA CRU was included in the successful renewal of the CCHMC CRC grant in 2005 and incorporated into the CCHMC/UC Clinical Translation Science Award proposal of 2008.

 With the funding of the CTSA in 2009 and ongoing support from the Cincinnati VAMC, the VA CRU is now anchored as a formal component of the research infrastructure next to the Academic Medical Center campus.